brennier/hagemu/README.md

   - [ ] Verify general-purpose VRAM DMA
   - [ ] Implement HBLANK VRAM DMA
   - [ ] Check the registers FF4C and FF6C after the boot sequence
+  - [ ] Fix the problem where some games run too fast in double speed mode
   - [ ] Pass cgb-acid test rom
 - [ ] Minor fixes
   - [x] Separate the joypad logic from the Raylib library